t27/serialYuv/README.md

 - Initiate Conversion

 You can also ignore the Open File button and paste your raw data in the above format directly in the textbox

+If you would be interested in a .NET implementation check out https://github.com/t27/serial-jpeg-viewer which is a .net viewer for similar data.
+Only difference bieng that it is a live display from the Serial Port on the computer, whereas this is an offline approach.